Between the Flags: Waihi Beach Surf Life Saving Club reveals how much it really costs to save lives

 Unfortunately that's not the case and everything from rates to rubbish collection must be paid for.

-"There's a lot of very generous people that will help us buy a new boat because they understand how important it is - and we are very very fortunate at Waihi Beach because we get a lot of support.
+"There's a lot of very generous people that will help us buy a new boat because they understand how important it is - and we are very, very fortunate at Waihi Beach because we get a lot of support.
 The hardest part is we only have one grant provider that focuses on operational costs.

-"Each grant provider has their own trustees goals...often it's not around 'oh, let's pay for someone's electricity'."
+"Each grant provider has their own trustees' goals.
+Often it's not around 'oh, let's pay for someone's electricity'."

 Pfefferle said there has been a big focus during the past five years on getting the building and clubrooms into top shape.
 It might seem insignificant to the public but she said lifeguards were often in the heat for up to eight hours a day and so it was important they had decent facilities to cook a meal, shower or put their feet up during their break.

 "We want them to stay at the club over Xmas.
-We are so busy and we have people on the beach all hours of the day and night, we have a call out squad, we want them to be handy

-right through that peak Xmas period and to get them there you really do need to provide."
+We are so busy and we have people on the beach all hours of the day and night, we have a call-out squad, we want them to be handy right through that peak Xmas period and to get them there you really do need to provide."

 GIVING UP THEIR TIME

-Like all clubs around the country, Waihi Beach relies heavily on it's volunteers - both from summer beach patrols through to fundraising throughout the year.
-They vast majority are unpaid and there is a personal cost to each of them, both in terms of time and financially.
+Like all clubs around the country, Waihi Beach relies heavily on volunteers - for summer beach patrols through to fundraising throughout the year.
+Most are unpaid and there is a personal cost to each of them, in terms of time and financially.

-The club has 108 qualified lifeguards and 25 rookies who gave up 6000 hours of their time between Labour weekend and Easter to man the beaches.
+The club has 108 qualified lifeguards and 25 rookies who gave up 6000 hours of their time between Labour Weekend and Easter to staff the beaches.
 During that time they saved 45 lives.

-Each year the club pays to refresh their training, things like CPR and tube rescues which are essential parts of the job.
+Each year the club pays to refresh their training, things like CPR and tube rescues, which are essential parts of the job.

-In addition there were 60 other volunteers helping with things like running the board, coaching and helping with fundraising.
+In addition 60 other volunteers helped with things like running the board, coaching and helping fundraise.
 These extra volunteers give up roughly 280 hours of their time each month and are often continuing on through winter to help prepare for the upcoming season.

-Waihi Beach also employs some paid surf coaches over summer, one person for the administration side of the club and another person part time to help with cleaning, maintenance, events etc and seasonal staff to help with the running of a kitchen and bar at the club.
-They are paid a minimum wage - money of which comes out of fundraising and grants.
+Waihi Beach employs some paid surf coaches over summer, one person for the administration side of the club and another person part-time to help with cleaning, maintenance and events, and seasonal staff to help run a kitchen and bar at the club.
+They are paid a minimum wage - which comes out of fundraising and grants.
 Funds raised in the kitchen and bar go back to the club and help pay for maintenance.

-Pfefferle said each lifeguard pays between $30-$60 for an annual membership fee and $155 for their uniform.
+Pfefferle said each lifeguard pays $30-$60 for an annual membership fee and $155 for their uniform.
 They also pay for things like petrol and food each time they are on duty and if they want things like flippers, hi-vis vests or other swimwear they must provide it themselves.

 Not only do lifeguards give up their time, they also pay to save lives, something Pfefferle says is remarkable.

-"There's something in the heat of a volunteers that is just so outrageous because they are not only giving up the freedom of their weekends, their holidays, they are investing their time in training, standing in the hot sun - or freezing cold conditions - day after day and are very prepared to put themselves in the water to go and save someone's life.
+"There's something in the heart of a volunteer that is just so outrageous because they are not only giving up the freedom of their weekends, their holidays, they are investing their time in training, standing in the hot sun - or freezing cold conditions - day after day and are very prepared to put themselves in the water to go and save someone's life.
 They are exceptional people."

 FIRST AID

-Waihi Beach volunteers preformed nearly 100 first aid treatments last summer - all of which cost money.
+Waihi Beach volunteers performed nearly 100 first aid treatments last summer - all of which cost money.

-Fire aid equipment varies from minor things like bandaids or jellyfish treatments through to trauma kits with defibrillators which cost $5,500.
+First aid equipment varies from minor things like bandaids or jellyfish treatments through to trauma kits with defibrillators, which cost $5500.
 The club has three kits.

 "If we have a season of people being stung by Jelly fish we have a special liquid and you pour it on it but we have to pay for it so if we have a bad season our bills are higher."

 Defibrillator batteries cost up to $500, a pack of coldpacks is just over $40 and fingertip pulse check for oxygen is $120.
-Then there's things like oxygen masks which cost $5 each, or the crepe bandages which cost up to $13 each.
+Then there's oxygen masks, which cost $5 each, or crepe bandages, which cost up to $13 each.

-Few people would think about the tiny bandages that cover a cut that cost just over a dollar each - but it's an expense that quickly adds up over a busy season.
+Few people would think about the tiny bandages to cover a cut - but they cost just over a dollar each and it's an expense that quickly adds up over a busy season.

 RESCUE EQUIPMENT

-While rescue equipment is deemed as being the more "sexy" items that people are quick to donate for the maintenance and day to day running costs are often forgotten.
+Rescue equipment is deemed as the more "sexy" items that people are quick to donate for but the maintenance and day-to-day running costs are often forgotten.

 Pfefferle said the club has been very vigilant in recent years in managing servicing and reducing those costs but they still add up.